 The engine ran fine for a while, but then it shut down and won't re-start.

 When you tried to squeeze the ball in the fuel line, you discovered it had collapsed?
 That collapsed ball indicates an inability to draw, which is most commonly caused by blockage in the fuel tank vent.

 QUICK FIX: First and foremost, if you have a portable fuel tank with a screw-type vent, give it a look-see.
 It’s amazing how often people forget about this vent, and it turns out to be closed.
 Open up the screw, and the engine should start running just fine.
 If you’re on a boat with an installed tank, you need to check the tank’s vent.
 Mud wasps are commonly the culprit, in this situation.
 They crawl up the vent, build a nest, and shut you down.
 You can break the nest free by reaming the vent out, but be prepared to run—the wasps will be aggravated.
 And a week or two later be sure to check your fuel filters, which may have picked up some of the nest’s leavings.

-Editor's Note: This article was originally published in November 2013 and updated in August 2018.
+Editor's Note: This article was originally published in November 2013, updated in August 2018 and July 2020.